steinuil/nene/README.md

 Seeing as most filenames have a few recurring parts, this could be replaced by some manner of specifying where the episode number and version are without having to quote everything.

 ## Known issues
-- Many things are not configurable at runtime.
+- Some things are not configurable at runtime.
-- It depends on curl and transmission-remote.
-I'd like to use a pure OCaml library to replace them.
+- It depends on curl for downloading shows.
+For some reason my version of Cohttp doesn't work with SSL, so I'll try to fix that.
 - It doesn't check whether adding the torrent to Transmission has succeeded.
 - There might be a few uncaught exceptions that should have been caught.
 - Generally, the program should work by having a tree of transactions that abort gracefully.
 Right now it doesn't work nearly as consistently.